 Your credit score and credit history both play big roles in the character aspect.
 Specifically, lenders want to see:

-- A long history of using credit (cards, loans, etc.)
+- A long history of using credit (cards, loans, and similar accounts)

 - Consistent, on-time payments across all accounts

-- All current credit accounts in good standing (not overdue or in collections)
+- All current credit accounts are in good standing (not overdue or in collections)